Introduction

 For the setup I wanted minimal impact on my kitchen environment so I tried to hide everything in and under the cabinets.
 In the cabinets I put a 1 gallon water bottle that contains the fertilizer solution and the air pump.
 The water line and electricity for the pump are running though a small hole at the bottom of the cabinet:

+Gallon filled up with clear water in the cabinet.
 Air pump in the front.
 Air and water lines coming from the top of the jar.
+Lots of flour for making lots of crepes ! |

 The electronics is secured upside down under the same cabinet, and wires are organized to have a minimal impact on my view :) What I can see when I'm standing up there are only the line for the water/fertilizer and the electrical cord for the valve and the light.